swayambhoo/Damage_Pursuit/README.md

 ##Citation
 Please cite the following works if you use this package.
-* M. Kadkhodaie, S. Jain, J. Haupt, J. Druce, and S. Gonella,, ``Group-level support recovery guarantees for group lasso estimation,'' /Proc. of Intl.
-Conf. on Acoust., Speech, and Signal Processing/, March 2017.
+* M. Kadkhodaie, S. Jain, J. Haupt, J. Druce, and S. Gonella,, ``Group-level support recovery guarantees for group lasso estimation,'' Proceedings of International Conference on Acoustics, Speech and Signal Processing, March 2017.
 * M. Kadkhodaie, S. Jain, J. Haupt, J. Druce, and S. Gonella,‘‘Locating rare and weak material anomalies by convex demixing of propagating wavefields,’’ IEEE Workshop on Computational Advances in Multi-Sensor Adaptive Processing, December 2015.